algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 2. Greater communication between our team and the client:

-- Our team engages to use every possible way (which is explained later) to communicate effectively and regularly with the client.
+- Our team engages in every possible way (which is explained later) to communicate effectively and regularly with the client.
 Our team will send all the necessary information that needs the client's attention.

 3. Creation of Guidelines to follow for communication:

-- Creation of guidelines to follow while communicating among the stakeholders is necessary and will be set among our team.
+- The creation of guidelines to follow while communicating among the stakeholders is necessary and will be set among our team.
 A formal message needs to follow guidelines to be receivable by the client.
 Mutual respect is necessary and is the key to appreciable communication.

 ### 3.2 Communication Guidelines